mvhirsch/FOSHttpCacheBundle/Resources/doc/reference/configuration/headers.rst

 This enables a simplistic ETag calculated as md5 hash of the response body:

-.. versionadded:: 2.2

 You can set up ETag to be strong or weak by setting the option to "strong" or "weak" respectively.

 .. code-block:: yaml